NFI2120 – Old Norse Palaeography and Codicology

 Recommended previous knowledge

-Prior experience of reading unnormalized texts in Old Norse comparable to the course NFI2130 - Norse Texts is recommended.
+Prior experience of reading unnormalized texts in Old Norse comparable to the course NFI2130 – Norse Prose is recommended.

 - 5 credits overlap with NFI2100 – Norrøn paleografi og kodikologi (discontinued)

-- 10 credits overlap with NFI4111 – Old Norse Palaeography, Codicology and Medieval Manuscript Culture
+- 10 credits overlap with NFI4111 – Old Norse Palaeography and Codicology

-The teaching will to a great extent be group teaching in the form of seminars and individual tutorials and will amount to 42 hours in total.
+The teaching will be 30 hours in the form of seminars and in addition individual and/or group tutorials.
 The teaching will be concentrated into intensive blocks, with periods of self study in between.
 Excursions may also be a part of the course.
 Students are supposed to contribute with their own presentations and to respond to each other’s work.

 Access to teaching